Award Recognised Project

 Value engineering specifies modular construction approach for PRS blocks

-This was the first modular build to rent scheme in London, and at 23 storeys was one of the tallest residential buildings anywhere in the UK to use modular construction methods at the time.
+This project was the first modular Build-to-Rent scheme in London, and at 23 storeys, it ranked among the tallest residential buildings in the UK utilising modular construction methods at that time.

-The development is situated on former Wharf adjacent to Deptford Creek in Greenwich, London.
-The buildings were originally schemed as post-tensioned flat slabs, however during value engineering exercise a modular system was found to be preferable.
+The development is located on a former wharf adjacent to Deptford Creek in Greenwich, London.
+Initially, the buildings were designed with post-tensioned flat slabs; however, during our value engineering process, we determined that a modular system would be more advantageous.

-The creek itself is used to discharge storm water from the site, while Walsh designed the river wall improvement works to incorporate increase flood defences and inter-tidal terraces.
+Additionally, the creek is utilised to discharge stormwater from the site.
+We designed improvement works for the river wall to enhance flood defences and incorporate intertidal terraces.

 Awards